 How can I participate?

 To present: Authors (and publishers or publicists, on their behalf) can submit participant applications prior to our annual deadline of October 1.
-The applications are available on this website by June 1 each year for the Festival the following spring.
+The applications are available on this website by June 1 each year for the Festival taking place the following spring.

 To develop a program: Community partner organizations wishing to help develop or suggest a program can contact Jane Kulow (firstname.lastname@example.org or 434 924-7548).
 The same October 1 deadline applies.